 Maintenance is necessary for any type of infrastructure, whether it be catch basins, and underground piping, or green infrastructure.
 This plan will overview the maintenance needed to keep nature-based infrastructure functional for the long-term.
 This plan is designed to keep the plants healthy, and the storage voids open in order to keep infiltrating water over the lifetime of the project.
-It shall be monitored and revised as necessary, through an amendment to the IGA.
+It shall be monitored and revised as necessary.